dntstck/blog/picosystem/peek-picosystem.md

 While it's not massively powerful and is no home hi-fi system, the piezo speaker is definitely sufficient for the games you would create on it.
 Who doesn't love a bit of chiptune bleep-bloop?
 The only downside with this is theres no volume, or mute button to disable the sound would be a nice addition, as not everyone around you wants to hear it.<br>
 Honestly the USB-C is a dream, all devices should be USB-C. It irks me that the Pico, Pico2 and Pico2W are still microUSB.
 Even the Tiny2350 has USB-C!
 Anyways, tangent, the power off button doubles as a mass storage device toggle, so plug it in, hold X and power it on to access the PicoSystem from your PC as a USB Storage Device.
 The LED on the front is programmable, possibly to indicate low health, low battery, etc.<br>
 Honestly apart from the device itself and the powerhouse it is, the CNC milled aluminum case is the next best thing about this.
 The weight is heavenly!
 It feels such a dream to hold.
 My Nintendo Switch is very ..."clonky" in comparison.
 Its sleek, smooth and feels good in your hands.
 The Directional Pad and ABXY buttons have a lovely feel to them also.
 I can't get over the weight and balance of this thing, it's great!<br>
 Now I wasn't aware of this until I googled it just now, but the PicoSystem also supports SWD Debugging, I'll have to open mine up and have a look.
-I'll post some specs here; then we will carry on with unboxing.<br>
+I'll post some specs here; then we will carry on with unboxing.<br></p>

 <h1 id="specs"><em>Specs</em></h1>
 <p> <em><b>Processor:</b></em> Dual Arm Cortex M0+ running at up to 133 MHz <br><sup>(overclocked to 250MHz)</sup><br>